unicef/hope-aurora/docs/src/index.md

 Aurora is the official HOPE online registration tool, it is released as open source project, feel free to contribute and use it.

 It has be development taking performance and security as main key points

-Please read more about Aurora and HOPE in the [official documentation](https://unicef.github.io/hope-documentation/)